FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 While it seems the Internet is blazing fast nowadays delivering content to the other side of the planet is still an issue.
 As you may know most of the Internet is comprised of [fiber optic cabling](https://en.wikipedia.org/wiki/Optical_fiber).
 Data is transmitted by turning a laser on and off in rapid succession.

 Let's do a little mental exercise: the speed of light is 299.792.458 m/s.
 The radius of our planet is 6.371 km.
 A ray of light should be able to round the planet in `6.371.000 / 299.792.458 = 0.021` seconds.
 In other words any data transmitted should be able to travel around the world in ~21 milliseconds.
-Yet, in practice we see latencies upwarts of 100 ms when transmitting data from Europe to India.
+Yet, in practice we see latencies upwards of 100 ms when transmitting data from Europe to India.

 ![An illustration of a fiber optic cable showing a light ray bouncing off the walls.](fiber.svg)